Des Moines Rock Island Depot

 The Des Moines Rock Island Depot, view from the south, ca. 1910.

 The Des Moines Rock Island Depot is a combination passenger and freight pair of buildings in the Beaux-Arts style in downtown Des Moines, Iowa.
 Construction of the Chicago, Rock Island and Pacific Railroad (Rock Island) passenger building was completed in 1901.
 The building is in the Civic Center Historic District, west of the Des Moines River.
 A covered freight platform and brick building added in 1910 on the east side of the pair of buildings.
+Des Moines Union Station, which served several other railroads, was located one block to the northwest.

 An unusual aspect is that it spanned from one building at 107 Fourth Street to an older depot building at 108 Fourth Street, connecting across Fourth Street with a metal arch.
 The principal building, the passenger station, on the west side of Fourth Street, is a two story brick structure.

 The depot was a presidential campaign stop for Herbert Hoover, Franklin D. Roosevelt, and Harry S. Truman.